-Fake invoice scams happen when someone requests that a business pays fake invoices for a product or service that you did not request.
+Fake invoice scams happen when someone requests that a business pays fake invoices for a product or service that was not requested, or received.

 How does the scam work?

 The scammer will send an invoice for goods or services you haven’t requested, or for a fake service such as a trade directory.
 This could be a printed invoice that looks legitimate, or even an email that looks as it’s come from a legitimate business insisting that you’ve ordered the goods or services.

 Often these scammers target the office administration or accounts functions of a business and will attempt to intimidate by threatening legal action.
 They may also request changes be made to the usual billing arrangements.

 - Be on the lookout for invoices for goods or services that you didn’t order or a call from someone claiming to be your regular supplier.

 - Always confirm if goods or services have been requested and received before paying an invoice by using a purchase order number system or confirming with employees.

 - Limit the number of people in your business who are authorised to make orders or pay invoices.